vlad-cotfas/vlad-cotfas/README.md

 <b>
 <i>
-— Freelance consultant with 10+ years in tech, highly adaptable and experienced in both independent and team-driven environments.
+— Freelance consultant with 10+ years in software engineering, highly adaptable and experienced in both independent and team-driven environments.
 Always committed to maintaining healthy business relationships while crafting high-quality results for clients worldwide.
 </i>
 </b>